-Reinout de Boer is a partner in Stibbe's Amsterdam tax practice group and he specialises in domestic and international taxation with an emphasis on M&A, private equity transactions and corporate reorganisations.
+Reinout de Boer is a partner in Stibbe's Amsterdam tax practice group who specialises in domestic and international taxation with an emphasis on M&A, private equity transactions and corporate reorganisations.
 He heads the Dutch tax controversy practice of Stibbe and advises in a wide range of (international) tax litigation cases.

-Michael Molenaars is head of Stibbe's tax practice group.
+Michael Molenaars is a partner at Stibbe and head of its tax practice group.
 His specialisms include domestic and international taxation with an emphasis on M&A and private equity transactions, corporate reorganisations and investment fund structures.
 Michael guides large multinational companies, financial institutions and private equity firms through every stage of technically complex issues, including contentious issues.
 He is also a frequent speaker on international tax issues and has co-authored several books and articles on international taxation.

-Contributed by: Reinout de Boer, Michael Molenaars, Rogier van der Struijk and Mieke Lavreysen, Stibbe investments and divestments.
+Rogier van der Struijk is a counsel at Stibbe and specialises in international corporate taxation of Dutch and foreign multinationals, advising clients on complex matters such as tax-efficient structuring of investments and divestments.
 He has experience in various industries - such as financial services - advising clients on the tax aspects of large cross-border investments.
 Furthermore, he is experienced in tax controversy work, including (tax) litigation, and is a senior member of Stibbe's tax controversy practice with a specific focus on cases before the Supreme Court.
 He is a member of the Dutch Bar association and the Dutch Association of Tax Advisers, and a deputy judge in the tax chamber of the Arnhem district court.
+Contributed by: Reinout de Boer, Michael Molenaars, Rogier van der Struijk and Linde Respen, Stibbe